Understanding Autoimmunity: Causes, Symptoms, and Management of Autoimmune Diseases

 Research has shown that gut health and gut immune function can influence the development and progression of autoimmune diseases.
 Modulating the gut microbiota through interventions like probiotics, prebiotics, and dietary changes has shown promise in experimental and clinical studies for managing autoimmune diseases.
 Additionally, strategies to improve gut barrier function and enhance immune tolerance are being explored as potential therapeutic approaches.

 It's important to note that while the gut-immune connection is significant, autoimmune diseases are complex and involve multiple factors, including genetic predisposition, environmental triggers, and dysregulation of the immune system beyond the gut.
 Further research is needed to better understand these mechanisms and develop targeted interventions for autoimmune diseases.
 At Juna, we believe gut health is core to overall health and have developed a key line of supplements to help improve overall gut health.
-Learn more about the full collection here
+Learn more about the full collection here.

 The rise of autoimmune diseases